Before you go... (to college)

 This one is for you wonderful '24s who are so very close to your fall term.

 Leaving for college can feel *super* stressful.
 You can't just "go to college," as you'll have learned.
 There are last-minute appointments, a downright deluge of emails to read—flag—highlight—forward—and forget, and what can feel like an impossible sequence of goodbye-for-nows.
-Not just to people, either.
-My favorite trees all got a bittersweet pat, and I blew kisses to sunrises and sunsets.

 And time before going to college is a different substance altogether than the usual calm procession of ticks and tocks which tiptoe through high-school subconscious.
 This stretch of time is liquid, a slipstream of minutes and hours and days and then – suddenly – you're standing on the Green, feeling vaguely as Dorothy in Oz, having tapped a pair of silver slippers.